mihart/azure-content/ITPro/Services/hdinsight/gettingstarted.md

 <div chunk="../chunks/hdinsight-left-nav.md" />

-# Getting Started with Windows Azure HDInsight Service
+# Getting Started with Windows Azure HDInsight Service (Tutorial)

 <div class="dev-onpage-video-clear clearfix">
 <div class="dev-onpage-left-content">
 <p>This tutorial gets you started using Windows Azure HDInsight Service.
 HDInsight Service makes [Apache Hadoop](http://hadoop.apache.org/) available as a service in the cloud.
 It makes the HDFS/MapReduce software framework available in a simpler, more scalable, and cost efficient Windows Azure environment.
 In particular, HDInsight simplifies the configuring, running, and post-processing of Hadoop jobs by providing JavaScript and Hive interactive consoles.
 The JavaScript console is unique to HDInsight and handles Pig Latin as well as JavaScript and Hadoop file system commands.
 HDInsight also provides a cost efficient approach to the managing and storing of data.
 HDInsight Service uses Windows Azure Blob Storage as the default file system. </p>
 <p>These samples are intended to get you started quickly learning and to give you an extensible testing bed to work through concepts.
 They provide you an easy way to create data sets of various sizes and allow running samples over the various sizes so you may observe the effects of data size on jobs as you get to learn your cluster.</p>
 </div>
-<div class="dev-onpage-video-wrapper"><a href="http://channel9.msdn.com/Series/Getting-started-with-Windows-Azure-HDInsight-Service/Getting-Started-with-Windows-Azure-Service-Series-Overview" class="label">watch the tutorial</a> <a style="background-image: url('/media/itpro/services/videos/hdinsight-hero-180x120.png') !important;" href="http://channel9.msdn.com/Series/Getting-started-with-Windows-Azure-HDInsight-Service/Getting-Started-with-Windows-Azure-Service-Series-Overview" target="_blank" class="dev-onpage-video"><span class="icon">Play Video</span></a> <span class="time">1:01</span></div>
+<div class="dev-onpage-video-wrapper"><a href="http://channel9.msdn.com/Series/Getting-started-with-Windows-Azure-HDInsight-Service/Enable-a-Windows-Azure-Preview-Feature-video" class="label">watch the tutorial</a> <a style="background-image: url('/media/itpro/services/videos/hdinsight-hero-180x120.png') !important;" href="http://channel9.msdn.com/Series/Getting-started-with-Windows-Azure-HDInsight-Service/Enable-a-Windows-Azure-Preview-Feature-video" target="_blank" class="dev-onpage-video"><span class="icon">Play Video</span></a> <span class="time">1:01</span></div>
 </div>

-##In this Article
+##In this Tutorial

 * [Enable the HDInsight Service](#subscribe)
 * [Create a Windows Azure Storage account](#create)